Azathothas/Stars/README.md

 ## Go

+- [benhoyt/goawk](https://github.com/benhoyt/goawk) – A POSIX-compliant AWK interpreter written in Go, with CSV support
+- [mxpv/podsync](https://github.com/mxpv/podsync) – Turn YouTube or Vimeo channels, users, or playlists into podcast feeds
+- [42wim/matterbridge](https://github.com/42wim/matterbridge) – bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud, mumble, vk and more with REST API (mattermost not required!)
+- [cheat/cheat](https://github.com/cheat/cheat) – cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
+- [dwisiswant0/ngocok](https://github.com/dwisiswant0/ngocok) – ngrok Collaborator Link — yet another Burp Collaborator alternative for free with ngrok.
 - [gokrazy/gokrazy](https://github.com/gokrazy/gokrazy) – turn your Go program(s) into an appliance running on the Raspberry Pi 3, Pi 4, Pi Zero 2 W, or amd64 PCs!
 - [FalconForceTeam/FalconHound](https://github.com/FalconForceTeam/FalconHound) – FalconHound is a blue team multi-tool.
 It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
 It is designed to be used in conjunction with a SIEM or other log aggregation tool.
 - [mudler/yip](https://github.com/mudler/yip) –  :pushpin: Yaml Instructions Processor - Simply applies a cloud-init style yaml file to the system